Priyanka651/Weather-App-Backend/README.md

 - Date range: Start date and end date
 - Only provided fields are updated
 - Other fields remain unchanged
+Note: Updating a record does NOT refetch weather data from OpenWeather.
+Only the first saved temperature entry is updated manually.

 <b>✔ DELETE /api/weather/:id — Delete</b>

 Removes a weather record after user confirmation.